HarmlessEvil/Markdown-Editor/README.md

 available: https://github.com/wooorm/dictionaries.
 Note that you need to carefully inspect, whether it's license fits your project.

-You can add new language with just two steps:
+You can add new language with just three steps:

 1. Run `yarn add dictionary-{locale}`, where `{locale}` is one of locales, available in the repository
 2. In `Editor.vue` add the following import (the name does not matter):